Dwarf paradise fish: Description

 The dwarf paradise fish is the smallest species of threadfin which has an elongated body with a large oblique and turned down mouth.
-It has two separate dorsal fins, the first of which has 8 spines and the second which has a single spine and 11-14 soft rayswhile the anal fin has 3 spines and 10 -12 soft rays.
+It has two separate dorsal fins, the first of which has 8 spines and the second which has a single spine and 11-14 soft rays while the anal fin has 3 spines and 10 -12 soft rays.
 The base of the anal fin is shorter than that of the second dorsal fin.
 The caudal fin has long lobes with the lower usually being the longest; normally it is longer than the distance from the snout to the start of the second dorsal fin.
-The pectoral fins have 12 to 14 simple raysand are located near the midline of the body and may extend beyond the rear end of the anal fin's base.
+The pectoral fins have 12 to 14 simple rays and are located near the midline of the body and may extend beyond the rear end of the anal fin's base.
 It has 6 or 7 pectoral filaments; with the fifth filament, the farthest back, being the longest, sometimes reaching past the end of the caudal fin.
 The pelvic fins reach beyond the anus.
-There are 50*60 scales in the lateral linewhich nds between the centre of the fork of the caudal fin and its first lower ray.
+There are 50 to 60 (mean 56) scales in the lateral line which ends between the centre of the fork of the caudal fin and its first lower ray.
 This species has its body and head coloured yellow, shading to black on the back, with bright orange fins.
 The pectoral filaments are deep vermilion in colour.
 The maximum standard length of 11 cm.